shubhamsarda00/COL764-Information-Retrieval-and-Web-Search/Assignment1/README.md

 # Assignment 1

 In this assignment, we implement a **Vector Space Retrieval** model to create an efficient retrieval system that can different type queries such as prefix search queries, name entity tagged queries etc. More detailed problem statement can be found in **assignment1.pdf**.
-More details on the model implemented and query handling can be found in **Algorithmic Details of the Vector Space Retrieval Model.pdf**.
+More details on the model implementation and query handling can be found in **Algorithmic Details of the Vector Space Retrieval Model.pdf**.

 ### Requirements for Running the Code